Morn219/FPM/README.md

 # FPM
-FPM is abbreviation for function-Proxy-Management,It works for network.
+FPM is abbreviation for function-proxy-management,It works for network.